tlverse/tmle3shift/README.md

 ## What’s `tmle3shift`?

-`tmle3shift` is an adapter/extension R package in the `tlverse` ecosystem that exposes support for the estimation of target parameters defined as shifts of interventions of continuous-valued treatments by way of stochastic treatment regimes.
+`tmle3shift` is an adapter/extension R package in the `tlverse` ecosystem that exposes support for the estimation of a target parameter defined as the mean counterfactual outcome under a posited shift of the natural value of a continuous-valued intervention, using the formalism of stochastic treatment regimes.
 As an adapter package, `tmle3shift` builds upon the core `tlverse` grammar introduced by `tmle3`, a general framework that supports the implementation of a range of TMLE parameters through a unified interface.
-For a detailed description of the target parameter, TML estimator, and algorithm implemented in `tmle3shift`, the interested reader is invited to consult
+For a detailed description of the target parameter, TML estimator, and algorithm implemented in `tmle3shift`, the interested reader is invited to consult Díaz and van der Laan (2012) and Díaz and van der Laan (2018).
-(<span class="citeproc-not-found" data-reference-id="munoz2012population">**???**</span>)
-and Díaz and van der Laan (2018).

 For a general discussion of the framework of targeted minimum loss-based estimation and the role this methodology plays in statistical and causal inference, the canonical references are van der Laan and Rose (2011) and van der Laan and Rose (2018).

-`vimshift` is an R package in the `tlverse` ecosystem that implements a strategy for assessing variable importance measures (VIMs) based on a parameter defined as the mean counterfactual outcome under a specified set of shifts of a given set of continuous-valued variables of interest.
-The parameter at the heart of the proposed VIM is defined through stochastic treatment regimes.
-For a detailed description of the target parameter, as well as the corresponding TML estimator, the interested reader is invited to consult Díaz and van der Laan (2012) and Díaz and van der Laan (2018) (n.b., the `tlverse` implementation of the relevant TML estimator is available throught the [`tmle3shift` R package](https://tmle3shift.tlverse.org)).
-The `vimshift` package builds upon the core `tlverse` grammar introduced by `tmle3`, a general framework that supports the implementation of a range of TMLE parameters through a unified interface, building upon this framework to introduce an end-to-end methodology for variable importance.

-For a general discussion of the framework of targeted minimum loss-based estimation and the role this methodology plays in statistical and causal inference, the canonical references are van der Laan and Rose (2011) and van der Laan and Rose (2018).
+Building on the original work surrounding the TML estimator for the aforementioned target parameter, `tmle3shift` additionally implements a set of techniques for variable importance analysis, allowing for a sequence of mean counterfactual outcomes, estimated under a sequence of posited shifts, to be summarized via a working marginal structural model (MSM).
+The goal of this work is to build upon the `tlverse` framework and the estimation methodology implemented for a single mean counterfactual outcome in order to introduce an end-to-end methodology for variable importance analyses.

 -----